DP Login | Important News | DP Contact Us | About Us | Sign-up for e-news! | Sitemap

 The NI’s International Scheme of accreditation provides a method whereby course providers, wherever they are based can be accredited to internationally recognised Standards, Guidelines or Best Practise documents.

 Provided subject matter content can be supported by such an internationally accepted practice then the NI can provide accreditation.
+An example would be the oil spill response (OPRC) model courses as published by the IMO.

 A provider wishing to be accredited must demonstrate that the technical content described in the guidelines has been applied to the local context of their delivery model i.e. adapted to suit the particular requirements of a country of region or industry.